 Purge the clams by placing them in a bowl of cold water for 15 mins.
 Remove the clams, and pour the water and any grit away.

 Cut 4cm or so from the end of each parsley stalk and chop very finely (leaving the main part and leaf intact).
-Dice the pepper and slice the garlic.
 You’re now ready to cook!

 Place a heavy-bottomed frying pan (ideally one that will fit a lid from one of your saucepans) on the hob and turn it to medium-high.
 Add the vegetable oil and allow it to heat for 30 secs before placing the (fridge cold) steaks in the pan.
 Cook for 2 mins without turning, then flip them over and cook for 2 mins more.
 Turn again and add the butter, which should immediately froth.

-Cook the steaks for a further 45-60 secs on each side, then remove and rest them on a warm plate for 5 mins while you cook the clams.
-The pork should have a lovely brown crust on the outside, and will be about the equivalent of medium done in the middle—which if you buy good meat from one of the Market’s butchers is absolutely perfect.
+Cook the steaks for a further 45-60 secs on each side, then remove and rest them on a warm plate for 2 mins while you cook the clams.
+The pork should have a lovely brown crust on the outside, and will be about the equivalent of medium done in the middle—which, if you buy good meat from one of the Market’s butchers, is absolutely perfect.

-For the clams, add the pepper, chopped parsley stalks and garlic to the still-hot but now empty pork pan (don’t clean out any of the juices).
+For the clams, add the diced pepper, chopped parsley stalks and garlic to the still hot but now empty pork pan (don’t clean out any of the juices).
 Cook and soften over a medium-high heat for 30 secs, then add the clams and shuffle the pan.
-After another 30 secs, pour in the white wine, add the paprika, shuffle the pan again as the alcohol begins to cook off.
+After another 30 secs, pour in the white wine, add the paprika and shuffle the pan again as the alcohol begins to cook off.
 Place a lid over the top.
 Cook at a medium heat for 2-3 mins; the clams are done when they’re fully open.

 Remove from the heat, take off the lid and add the lemon juice, parsley sprigs and a good pinch of salt and pepper.
 Give the clams and red juices a good stir and allow the parsley to wilt.